 They have also crafted bar ware, candlesticks, serving sets, table accessories, home and office utensils, and animals as well as nativity scenes.

-These master craftsman do repairs, custom orders, transformations, reproductions, and restorations.
+These Lisbon master jewelers do repairs, custom orders, transformations, reproductions, and restorations.

 The original store opened in 1877 and is still in business at Largo Do Chiado 16.